DavidMelnychuk/analyze-trump-biden/README.md

 Reply count unfortunately not included since it is a premium Twitter API feature.

 ## Analysis
-Analysis work found in analyze_tweets.ipynb
+Analysis work found in analyze_tweets.ipynb.
+Run and read through this notebook to execute project files.